top of page

 So, what hormone causes inner thigh fat?
 Estrogen is the main culprit, especially when it's out of balance or dominant.

-That doesn’t mean you’re stuck with it — or that it’s a bad thing!
-With the right nutrition, training, and hormone-friendly lifestyle habits, you can sculpt your thighs, whether your goal is to tone up or gain curves.
+This does not mean you are stuck with it – or that it is a bad thing!
+With the right nutrition, training, and hormone-friendly lifestyle, you can sculpt your thighs.
+Whether your goal is to tone up or gain curves, understanding the impact of hormones is crucial.

-Fat thighs are not a flaw — they’re often a sign of a healthy, hormonally functioning body.
-What matters most is feeling strong, confident, and in control of your choices.
+Fat thighs are not a flaw; they are often a sign of a healthy, hormonally functioning body.
+Ultimately, what matters most is that you feel strong, confident, and in control of your choices.

 the peach club logo - the glute transformation specialists